mariosanchez23/pButtons-Buttons-analyzer/README.md

 PButtons usually require external graphing tools (like excel or mgsview).
 With this parser they will be graphed automatically.

 ## Main Features
-* Grahp nicely pButtons data: mgstat, perfmon, vmstat and sard!
+* Graph nicely pButtons data: mgstat, perfmon, vmstat and sard!
 * Enhanced graphs with possibility to annotate, add text, shapes, lines.
 Download graphs and data.
 * Upload and manage files easily (including drag&drop and several files at once)
 * Display sections in tabs